MArhamAA1422/b6-learning/js/basics.md

 - Inner can access vars from outer.

 ## Closure
-- A closure is formed when a function "remembers" the variables from its lexical scope, even after the outer function has finished running.
+- A closure is formed when a function "remembers" the variables (with reference) from its lexical scope, even after the outer function has finished running.

 ```js
 function makeCounter() {